-If you are travelling to Italy with celiac disease, it's important that you have a plan for communicating your diet effectively.
+If you are travelling to Italy with celiac disease, make a plan for communicating your diet effectively.
 In the land of gluten-filled pasta and pizza, you need to be prepared.
-Nothing ruins an amazing trip like being "glutened".
-Here's a few lines to remember:
+Nothing ruins a wonderful trip like being "glutened".
+Here's a few gluten-free lines to remember:

 "Gluten Free" in Italian